History of tactics in association football: Bayern Munich (2019/2020)

 In the 2019/2020 season, under the management of Hansi Flick, FC Bayern Munich was highly dominant both on the domestic and international stage, completing a treble by winning the UEFA Champions League, Bundesliga, and the DFB-Pokal.
 Flick accomplished this through a unique application of positional play.
 Flick's side utilized a 4-2-3-1 formation that heavily focused on building play out from the back while maintaining possession.
 The team accomplished this by utilizing set attacking structures, including the forward movement of the fullbacks and the dropping deep of the holding midfielder, to create width, and provide passing options, all while maintaining a strong formational structure.
 Additionally, out of possession, the team utilized an aggressive high press in which they would put pressure on the ball while under opposition possession to force a mistake and regain possession of the ball in an advanced portion of the pitch.
 A feature of this high press is that defensively players are each tasked with putting pressure on specific sections of the pitch, restricting their rotation between one another.

 Development of modern relationism

 Despite the recent dominance of positional play, many smaller sides have begun to utilize relationist philosophies to achieve unexpected levels of success.

-This is a picture of manager Xabi Alonso during his time as a player.